pancsta/asyncmachine-go/pkg/states/README.md

 ## Piping

 A "pipe" binds a handler of a source machine, to a mutation in a target machine.
-Currently, only [final handlers](/docs/manual.md#final-handlers) are supported.
+Only [final handlers](/docs/manual.md#final-handlers) are supported, to block the source mutation.

+// TODO Machine.Hash

 Each module can export their own pipes, like [`/pkg/rpc`](/pkg/rpc) and [`/pkg/node`](/pkg/node).